How To Finish The SAT In Time

-Every year I see countless students leave the SAT test center with sweat on their brows, trembling with anxiety, because they weren’t able to finish the test in time and were left to guess on a large number of questions.
-While time will always be an issue on the SAT—keeping up your pace is one of the exam’s primary challenges—there are plenty of steps you can take to lessen the time crunch you face on exam day.
+Every year, countless students don’t finish the SAT in time.
+While time will always be an issue on the exam—keeping up your pace is one of its primary challenges—there are plenty of things you can do to lessen the time crunch.
 I’ve drawn up a list of them for you here.

-If you memorize the most important math equations and formulas ahead of time, you’ll perform with more confidence and save yourself time flipping back and forth between pages.
+If you memorize the most important Math equations and formulas ahead of time, you’ll perform with greater confidence, and save yourself time flipping back and forth between pages.

 Wearing a wristwatch will help you pace yourself and keep track of your progress.

-Don’t spend more than ten seconds on a question without making any progress—circle it and come back to it later.
+Don’t spend more than ten seconds on a question without making any progress—circle it, and come back to it later if you have time.

-A good rule of thumb to follow is that if you’ve spent more than ten seconds staring at a problem or question without making any headway, circle it and move on to the next one.
 There’s no point in throwing away time on a problem you can’t solve at the expense of having time to solve those you can.
-And if you let your subconscious work on the trouble question while you answer others, by the time you return to it there’s a good chance you will have worked out the solution, without sacrificing precious seconds or minutes scratching your head or having a mini-anxiety attack.
+Plus, if you let your subconscious work on the trouble question while answering others, by the time you return to it, there’s a good chance you will have worked out the solution, without sacrificing precious seconds scratching your head or having a mini-anxiety attack.

 Do the passages you’re best at first to prioritize your time and keep your interest level up.